 Data submission methods and file formats

-The file upload process allows all quarterly wage detail records or adjustments for a selected quarter and year to be submitted in a single operation.
-Regardless of the submission method used, each record is processed through a series of checks and edits.
-The system uses wage detail data to calculate Unemployment Insurance taxes and Paid Leave premiums due, assign penalties, and create debit or credit entries for billing.
-Adjustments may be referred to staff for review or could be rejected based on program rules.
+The Minnesota Unemployment Insurance Employer Self-Service System allows employers and agents to manage their account(s) using multiple filing methods.
+File uploads and downloads allow employers or their agents to manage large data files internally, and submit them online.
+Wage detail records must be submitted electronically using one of the submission methods described below.
+The file upload process allows the submission of all of the quarterly wage detail records or adjustments for a selected quarter and year with a single operation.
+Regardless of which submission method is used, each record will process through a series of checks and edits.
+The system uses the wage detail data to calculate taxes due, assign penalties, and create debit/credit entries for billing.
+Adjustments may be referred to staff for review, or could be rejected based on program rules.
+Incomplete or missing wage records and rejected wage detail adjustments may be assessed an administrative fee of $25.00 per Social Security number record; this will be calculated and added to the employer's balance due.

 Wage detail submission types: